UoMResearchIT/training/induction.md

 ## Checklist for trainers before teaching
 - Collect and charge microphone the day before
-- Get some sticky notes
+- Get some sticky notes if you're using them
 - Check you have helpers, and that they are aware of this

 ## Checklist for helpers